Table of Contents

 • Set up by someone other than the beneficiary, typically parents or other family members, using their assets.
 They can be either irrevocable or revocable.

-• It's not subject to Medicaid payback upon the beneficiary's death, meaning the remaining trust assets can be passed to other family members or charities as per the trust directives.
+• It's not subject to Medicaid payback upon the beneficiary's death, meaning the remaining third-party SNT assets can be passed to other family members or charities as per the trust directives.

 • Managed by a nonprofit organization, this trust combines the resources of many beneficiaries, each with a separate account for their needs.
 They are always an irrevocable trust.

-It is crucial to consult with a qualified legal professional specializing in special needs planning to determine the most appropriate type of trust for a beneficiary's situation.
+It is crucial to consult with a qualified estate planning attorney specializing in special needs planning to determine the most appropriate type of trust for a beneficiary's situation.

-Compare which special needs trust is the best fit for your financial needs.
+Compare which special needs trust is the right fit for your financial needs.
 Start Your Free Plan

 How Does a Special Needs Trust Work?